brandur/sorg/content/drafts/postgres-atomicity.md

 while I've used it for years, it's not something that I've understood.
-Postgres works reliably enough that I've been able to treat it as a black box -- wonderfully useful, but with inner workings that are a complete mystery.
+Postgres works reliably enough that I've been able to treat it as a black box -- wonderfully useful, but with inner workings that are a mystery.

 This article looks into how Postgres keeps the books on its transactions, how they're committed atomically, and some concepts that are key to understanding it all [1].

 ## Managing concurrent access (#mvcc)

 Say you build a simple database that reads and writes from